juanmosinho21-dou/juanmosinho21-dou/README.md

 **juanmosinho21-dou/juanmosinho21-dou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on finance
+- 🔭 Atualmente trabalho com finanças
 - 💬 Contate-me co email - juanmosinho21@gmail.com
 - 💬 Estudanto - Economia
-- ⚡ Fun fact: ...
+- ⚡ www.linkedin.com/in/juandoudement